sagnikc395/hanako/README.md

-# rtc
+# hanako

 Real Time Chat Applications using raw websockets in Bun that supports the following features:

 - Allow an admin to create a new chat session/room.
 Admin should be allowed to set the following properties on the room:

   - Name
   - start_time
   - is_open
   - cool_down_time
   - allow users to join the room and send messages
   - allow users to upvote chat messages.
   - if chat messages reach more than 3 upvotes, move them over to a seperate section.
   - if cha messages reach mre than 10 upvotes, alert the admin to answer.
   - People are rate limited.
   - Upvoting
   - Most upvoted comments/QA should read the admin.

 - UI:
   - tailwind component:
     - 3 parts -> a chat button and has a upvote and downvote button
     - another section >=3 upvotes
     - another section where >= 10 upvotes and highlight the message to the client.

 ## Install:

 To install dependencies:

 ```bash